Davon Russell – President

-Rebecca Kramnick – Vice President and General Counsel
+Rebecca Kramnick – Senior Vice President and General Counsel

-Rebecca joined WHEDco in 2005 after working for four years as a senior staff attorney at Lawyers Alliance for New York, a nonprofit law firm serving community-based organizations in New York City.
-At Lawyers Alliance, Rebecca advised nonprofits on a wide range of legal issues, including employment, corporate, tax and insurance law.
-She has provided training to nonprofit managers on legal topics pertinent to their work, and has also taught continuing legal education courses to attorneys on subjects related to nonprofit and employment law.
+Rebecca joined WHEDco in 2005 after working for four years as a senior staff attorney at Lawyers Alliance for New York, a non-profit law firm serving community-based organizations in New York City.
+At Lawyers Alliance, Rebecca advised non-profits on a wide range of legal issues, including employment, corporate, tax, and insurance law.
+She has provided training to non-profit managers on legal topics pertinent to their work, and has also taught continuing legal education courses to attorneys on subjects related to non-profit and employment law.
 She is a co-author of The Volunteer Workforce: Legal Issues and Best Practices for Nonprofits, published by Lawyers Alliance.
 Prior to working at Lawyers Alliance, Rebecca practiced employment law at three New York City law firms.
-Rebecca currently serves as a Board member of the Hoboken Homeless Shelter and is the Founding Chair of Health Republic of New Jersey, a nonprofit health insurance company founded under the Affordable Care Act.
+Rebecca currently serves as a Board member of the Hoboken Homeless Shelter and is the Founding Chair of Health Republic of New Jersey, a non-profit health insurance company established under the Affordable Care Act.
 She earned her BA from Harvard College and her JD from Cornell Law School.